 Let’s begin with Thai food:

-This popular chain of Thai restaurants have become quite a hit with Chinese tourists.
-Despite this, they are worth a visit.
-The location in the ground floor of the Erawan Building is the easiest to get to.
-Reservations recommended.
+This popular chain of Thai restaurants has become quite a hit with tourists.
+Despite this, they are worth a visit as the food is tasty and the menu extensive.
+There are many locations; Reservations recommended.

-Southern Thai food is super flavorful, influenced by Indian and Sri Lankan culture, and is also super spicy.
-However, a visit to this converted house is highly recommended as you will get to try some Thai food that is very different than what you’ve had back at home!
+Southern Thai food is super flavorful, influenced by Indian and Sri Lankan culture, and can also be super spicy.
+However, a visit to this restaurant is highly recommended as you will get to try some Thai food that is very different than what you’ve had back at home!
+Additionally, Southern Thai food has become quite on-trend here in Bangkok the past few years.

-Address:98/1 Soi Thong Lor Soi 5, Sukhumvit 55 Road (Thong Lor) – a bit tricky as it is on a sub-soi that connects Soi 5 and Soi 9 and parallels Thong Lor proper.
+Location: 98/1 Soi Thong Lor Soi 5, Sukhumvit 55 Road (Thong Lor) – a bit tricky as it is on a sub-soi that connects Soi 5 and Soi 9 and parallels Thong Lor proper.
+About a 10-minute walk from BTS Thong Lor station.
+There are also a few other locations in Bangkok but this will likely be the most convenient.

 This popular place is a reliable, long-time pad thai provider.
 Located in a shop house in the Rattanakosin Island area of the city, the queues are long but the food is worth it.
 Surrounding vendors also produce a variety of good food so you can nibble around.